gabriel-brito/black-friday/README.md

 * Everything is responsive.

+* It's my first time making an cart from zero.
+That was awesome!
+I learned a lot!

 Bad news:

 * All the items from Data has the same ID, so the cart just add one Item.